Who's protecting Napa?

 NV2050 take on his comments: Have the Gods Gone Crazy?

 Alastair Bland, who recently authored this piece on the vineyard deforestation of the Napa watersheds, has now taken a look at the collaboration of the wine industry and their government regarding compliance and the pushback from residents impacted by that interaction.

 Alastair Bland, KCET Earth Focus, 6/16/17: Here's How Big Wine Gets To Avoid Environmental Rules in Napa

 While the essence of this article is to demonstrate how the county is failing to protect its rural heritage, I was struck by the quote from Chuck Wagner, of Caymus Vineyards.
-He has in the past described opponents of the wine industry as a vocal minority out to kill it.
+He has in the past inaccurately described dissenters at hearings as a vocal minority out to kill the wine industry.
 But here he asks the right questions, ones that need a public workshop to explore.
 From the article: